Eine Flasche Wein BaloiroCrianzaSeleccionenVina2018

 Spicy dark chocolate with cherry smoked almonds.

-The aromas are earthy and hearty: cherry jam, plum jam, dark chocolate, smoked almonds, coarse black pepper and roasted sesame.
-We also detect traces of dark bread crust and beef jerky.
+The nose presents earthy, core aromas of cherry and plum jam, dark chocolate, and smoked almonds, along with black pepper spice and toasted sesame; traces of dark bread crust and beef jerky add depth and an almost savory presence to the bouquet.

 On the palate, the heavy wine is a spicy powerhouse.
 It would be clumsy if it weren't for the very fine acidity that brings the wine into a juicy balance.
 The tannin is very wild, dominant and spicy.